Idaho

 Trespass and Other Idaho Drone Restrictions

 Idaho has no dedicated felony-level critical-infrastructure or no-fly statute for drones comparable to Texas's or Florida's laws.
-A drone that repeatedly hovers at low altitude over a neighbor's yard, lands on someone's property without permission, or is used to harass a person can still support an ordinary trespass, nuisance, or intrusion-upon-seclusion claim under Idaho common law, independent of Idaho Code 21-213's narrower, publication-focused rule.
+A drone that repeatedly hovers at low altitude over a neighbor's yard, lands on someone's property without permission, or is used to harass a person can still support an ordinary trespass, nuisance, or intrusion-upon-seclusion claim under Idaho common law, independent of Idaho Code 21-213's own targeted-surveillance and recording prohibition.
 Operators should treat repeated low flights over an unwilling neighbor's property as legally risky even without a dedicated drone trespass statute.

 Can You Shoot Down a Drone Over Your Property in Idaho?